eclipse-cyclonedds/cyclonedds-python/README.md

 <!----><a name="installing-from-source-via-pypi"></a>
 ### via PyPi

-You can install the source from the latest release from pypi, or use a tag to get a specific version.
+You can install the source from the latest release from [Pypi](https://pypi.org/project/cyclonedds/), or use a tag to get a specific version.
 A full example (for linux) is shown below

 ```bash
 $ git clone https://github.com/eclipse-cyclonedds/cyclonedds